Bachelor of Science

 Spring 2024 Start Date:

 May 6, 2024

-FIU's online Bachelor of Science in Early Childhood Development Track is a fully online program that focuses on learning and development during the early childhood years.
+FIU's online Bachelor of Science in Early Childhood Development Major is a fully online program that focuses on learning and development during the early childhood years.
 The undergraduate degree addresses the development of the whole child.
 You’ll learn about cognitive, language and social/emotional development of young children, as well as general and early education theory and practices. ( Note: This track does not result in teacher certification.
 Licensure requirements may vary by state, which may include specific course requirements.
 Please check with the Department of Education where you intend to teach to confirm certification requirements. )